San Mateo, Rizal: Japanese Occupation Era

-Cityhood and redistricting proposal

-As early as 2016, the town's Sangguniang Bayan approved Resolution No. 60, Series of 2016 requesting Senate through its president, Franklin Drilon and the House of Representatives through its speaker, Feliciano Belmonte Jr. to co-sponsor a bill for San Mateo's conversion into a city and creation of a lone legislative district.

-This was proposed by Rizal's 2nd district Representative Juan Fidel Felipe Nograles through House Bill No. 336, making sure that the second district of Rizal will be reorganized to add two more districts, along with Rodríguez (Montalbán).
-Finally, on April 12, 2021, the 3rd district of Rizal, which consists only of San Mateo, was established by virtue of Republic Act No. 11533.
-It elected its first representative in 2022 in the person of Jose Arturo Garcia Jr.
+Although in the aftermath of the war the American government compensated the people of San Mateo for the war damages, there were cases when the amounts received were not considered commensurate with the sufferings endured.

 Timeline

+Through Presidential Proclamation 681, September 21, 2024 was declared a special non-working day in San Mateo, to commemorate the town's 452nd founding anniversary.

 Geography

 The town lies in the Marikina Valley.
 The Marikina River runs through the western portion of the municipality, while the Nangka River runs through the south, bounded by Marikina.
 San Mateo has lush trees in other high areas.
 Most of the municipality is composed of residential areas, whereas the eastern side is composed of high plateaus and foothills of the Sierra Madre Mountains.